HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 Bitcoin mining clients can use without modification.

-Our implementation requests information to a Bitcoin fullnode using the Bitcoin RPC protocol, because the Stratum protocol does not allow a client to arbitrarily modify the coinbase transaction, which is needed to insert our block data hash.
+Our implementation requests information to a Bitcoin fullnode using the Bitcoin RPC protocol, because the Stratum protocol does not allow<sup>1</sup> a client to arbitrarily modify the coinbase transaction, which is needed to insert our block data hash.
 Information from the Hathor network is retrieved through and submitted through our custom Stratum protocol, which should be modified accordingly to allow such operations.